cadihowley/cadihowley.github.io/writing/tutorial.md

 sudo apt install xrdp
 ````

-Once we have xrdp installed, open the Microsoft Remote Desktop app (RD Client to set up a new Remoter Desktop:
+Once we have xrdp installed, open the Microsoft Remote Desktop app (RD Client) to set up a new Remote Desktop:

 1. On the right side, click the **+**, then **Add PC**.
 A dialog will open.
 2. Click on **PC Name** and enter the Pi's IP address.